Eight-ball pool (British variation): EPA rules (1978–1998)

-EPA/WEPF world rules (1998–2022)
+WEPF World Rules (1998–2022)

-In 1998, the EPA adopted "World Rules", as published by the World Eightball Pool Federation (WEPF).
+In 1998, the then-WEPF published a revised set of rules called "World Rules", which were also adopted by the EPA.
 These rules were used at all levels in EPA and WEPF tournaments until 2022, when both organisations adopted "International Rules".

 In these rules, for a fair break the player must pocket a ball or cause at least 4 object balls to hit a cushion.
 If the breaker pots a ball on the break from one group, they must nominate a colour.
 If they nominate a colour which was potted on the break, then that group become theirs, while if the group chosen did not have any balls potted on the break, the table remains open until a ball is legally potted.
 The standard penalty for a foul is 2 visits to the table for the incoming player.
 There is no "free shot" rule.
 The cue ball cannot be moved, unless the incoming player has been left in a foul snooker, in which case they may nominate a free ball or move the cue ball to baulk.
 Unlike most other rulesets, deliberate fouls do not result in loss of frame, and are treated as a standard foul.
 Jump shots are illegal.
 Push shots are allowed provided no double contact or sustained push can be seen clearly by the referee.
 There is a requirement to either pot a ball or hit a cushion after first contact on each shot, meaning it is illegal to "roll up" to a ball.
 Potting an opponent's ball is a foul.

-Despite no longer being played at the professional level, these rules remain popular as amateur league rules in the UK, Ireland, Australia, some other Commonwealth countries, and a few European nations.

 WPA blackball rules (2004–present)

 In 2004, the World Pool-Billiard Association (WPA) sanctioned a variant of eight-ball pool called "blackball".
 The UKPF adopted these rules, and renamed themselves the European Blackball Association (EBA).
-These rules are now used at all levels in WPA tournaments and by the professional International Pool Association.
+These rules are now used at all levels in WPA tournaments and by the International Professional Pool Association (IPA).

 In these rules, for a fair break the player must pocket a ball or cause at least 2 balls to cross the halfway point of the table.
 The first legally potted ball decides the colours.
 The standard penalty for a foul is 1 "free shot" for the incoming player, followed by one visit to the table.
 The incoming player also has the option of moving the cue ball anywhere in the baulk area following a foul.
 Deliberate fouls result in loss of frame, and jump shots and push shots are illegal.
 There is a requirement to either pot a ball or hit a cushion after first contact on each shot.
 Provided a player pots at least one of their own colours, it is legal to pot any number of their opponent's colour in the same shot.